QTDUadmin/QTDUsite/content/location-accommodation/about-Brisbane/index.md

 ### Public Transport

 For infomation about Brisbane's public transport networks, visit the [Translink website](https://translink.com.au/).
-If you are planning to use public transport while you're here, we recommend purchasing a GoCard.
+If you are planning to use public transport while you're here, we recommend purchasing a GoCard, however technology has recently been upgraded to allow credit cards on most services.

 Note that services are less frequent on weekends, particularly Sundays.

 ### Climate

 Early November is the edge of summer in Brisbane.
-Temperatures range around 26-30°C in daytime, sometimes into the low 30s, but humidity can make it seem hotter than this.
-Overnight temperatures tend to be around 18°C. As we are close to the tropics, it can be quite humid and there may be storms.
+Temperatures range around 26-30°C in daytime, sometimes into the low 30s, but humidity can make it seem hotter.
+Overnight temperatures tend to be around 18°C. There may also be storms.
 Air-conditioning indoors can be very cold, so please consider bringing something warm for inside the conference venue.

 The Australian sun really is harsher than in the Northern hemisphere!
 We have one of the highest rates of skin cancer in the world.
-We recommend purchasing sunscreen in Australia to use here as it is tested for our sun, wearing appropriate clothing, and keeping an eye on the [UV index](http://www.bom.gov.au/uv/) while you're here, particularly in the middle of the day.
+We recommend purchasing sunscreen in Australia to use here as it is tested for our sun, wearing appropriate clothing, and keeping an eye on the UV index while you're here.
+[See here for recommendations for sun safety](https://cancerqld.org.au/checktherays/).

 ### Things to See and Do